Tommy Sheppard (politician)

 Tommy Sheppard (born 6 March 1959) is a Scottish National Party (SNP) politician who was the Member of Parliament (MP) for Edinburgh East from 2015 until the seat's abolition in 2024.
-He has been SNP Spokesperson for Scotland since 2023.
-He is a former SNP spokesperson for the Cabinet Office and a former SNP Shadow Leader of the House of Commons.
+He is a former SNP spokesperson for Scotland, the Cabinet Office and former SNP Shadow Leader of the House of Commons.
 He is also known for founding The Stand Comedy Clubs in Edinburgh and Glasgow.

 Early life and education

 Tommy Sheppard was born on 6 March 1959 in Coleraine, Northern Ireland, and moved to nearby Portstewart at the age of seven.
 He was educated at Coleraine Academical Institution before attending the University of Aberdeen to study medicine.
 He graduated with a degree in politics and sociology in 1982; in the same year he was elected vice-president of the National Union of Students (NUS) and moved to London.

 Political career

 Sheppard left the NUS in 1984 to work in the East End of London and in 1986 was elected as a Labour member on Hackney London Borough Council.
 In 1990 he became Deputy Leader of the council.

 In 1994 he was appointed Assistant General Secretary of Scottish Labour under John Smith.
 In 1997 he was made redundant from this role due to internal policy disagreements.

 He ceased to renew his Labour Party membership in 2003, stating: "I joined the Labour Party in 1979, just before my 21st birthday.
 Now 25 years later I've finally got around to cancelling the direct debit.
 I can no longer bring myself to vote Labour.
 My outlook has barely changed, but clearly the Labour Party has.
 I can no longer believe the Labour Party is likely to change the world very much, or at least not in a direction I would like".

 In 2012 he became the Edinburgh South organiser of the Yes Scotland campaign, but joined the SNP only in 2014 after the 2014 Scottish independence referendum.